Learn how to configure a proxy in Linux flavors like RHEL, SUSE, OEL, CentOS, Ubuntu, etc.

 NO_PROXY="localhost, 127.0.0.1, patchingsvr.kt.com"

 patchingsvr.kt.com makes proxy bypass for this local server.
-Above sample file is from SUSE Linux.
+The above sample file is from SUSE Linux.